| Title: | Efficient Plotting of Large-Sized Data |

 if no values are assigned.

-column represents the acceptable classes of the attributes.
+class column represents the acceptable classes of the attributes.

 new()